 Because ransomware takes a beneficial system and turns it against the device.
 In this case, we’re talking about “encryption.”

 Encryption is a great way for you to protect your files from outside agents.
 In fact, it’s a key part of how a VPN works.

-The way that encryption works is by scrambling your data, but in a specific way.
-In it’s scrambled form, it can’t be accessed.
+The way that encryption works are by scrambling your data in a specific way.
+In its scrambled form, it can’t be accessed.
 But if you have the right key, it can unscramble the data so that you can use it.
 This is often used to secure specific files on your computer and, even more commonly, safely send data over the Internet.
-It’s a crucial part of modern online security and you probably use it without even realizing.
+It’s a crucial part of modern online security and you probably use it without even realizing it.

 But, like how an autoimmune disease turns your own immune system against you, encryption can be used to hurt your business with ransomware.

 The important words above are “if you have the right key.”
-In the same way that you can increase your security with a good lock, you can hurt it if you don’t have they key to that lock.
-High level encryption protocols are easily available online and often come standard with your Internet-connected devices.
+In the same way that you can increase your security with a good lock, you can hurt it if you don’t have the key to that lock.
+High-level encryption protocols are easily available online and often come standard with your Internet-connected devices.
 Your security software frequently already has the tools involved.
-Which is why, in the same way that you store sharp knives so they can’t accidentally cut someone, you need to be careful.
+This is why, in the same way, that you store sharp knives so they can’t accidentally cut someone, you need to be careful.

 Who is Ransomware a Threat to?

 There are lots of people who can be the target of ransomware.
 Unfortunately, it costs the hacker nearly nothing to make these attacks.
 So it’s possible that individuals might be targeted as well as companies, just for smaller ransoms.
 That being said, there are a few targets that are particularly attractive to ransomware attacks.